HOW TO CLEAN GOLD-PLATED JEWELRY

 - After each usage, clean your jewelry by wiping down eachpiece with a damp cotton ball or microfiber cloth to remove body oils and dirt.
 Allow the jewelry to air-dry before placing the pieces away in storage.

-If your plated in gold pieces showcase valuable or semi-precious stones, you should avoid soaking the pieces in water for prolonged periods.
-Instead of soaking, use a damp cotton ball soaked in the dishwashing liquid + water cleaning solution to clean the pieces.
-Gently rub and then rinse with plain water; dry and buff each piece after rinsing it.
+If your plated in gold jewelry features expensive or semi-precious stones, you should avoid soaking it in water for an extended period of time.
+Instead of soaking, clean each piece using a moist cotton ball dipped in the dishwashing liquid + water-cleaning solution.
+After lightly rubbing each piece, rinse it with plain water and then buff it dry.

 You can, but we do not recommend it.
 Plated and solid gold jewelry are not the same.
 Polishing plated jewelry too often can damage the layer of gold and cause it to wear away more quickly.